apatel978/Discord-Clone-XTalk/README.md

 #### Reaction Management

 Users can create and read reactions for messages.
 Each reaction can be updated based on the number of times the reaction has been added.
 Only members of a server that can see the message are able to create and read reactions for a message in that server.
-Deleting a reaction will be add in the future.
+Deleting a reaction will be added in the future.